god-s-perfect-idiot/POWER-sim/paper.md

 develop POWER ISA based assembly code.
 Apart from the mentioned use-case of testing and developing assembly code, the software is also capable of  being used as a teaching and learning tool for better understanding POWER ISA and how it works.
+Simply put, the target audience comprises of research personnel looking to test the ISA and learn it as well as developers aiming to test their assembly code.
+The niche nature of the ISA as well as the lack of a hassle-free open source simulator work in favor of the project.
 The educational aspect of the simulator is very significant as most of the open source ISAs have a very powerful simulators associated with it.
 Such a software further enables research and advancement of POWER ISA based applications.
 The proposed tool will simulate POWER ISA as well as provide register and memory access.